 Many bodybuilders like whey protein as a post-workout shake.
 You can chug down the liquid and get the protein your muscles need for recovery quickly and easily.
 Protein shakes are also good for breakfast skippers.
 You might not be able to stomach an omelet and oatmeal first thing, but a whey protein shake isn’t too offensive.

 We took a look at some of the most popular and high quality whey proteins.
 Whey to go, right?

 1. Myprotein Impact Whey ISOLATE

-Impact Whey Protein comes in a range of flavours.
-There is an unflavoured product too, but you can choose from Strawberry Cream, Chocolate Smooth, Salted Caramel or Rocky Road.
+Whey Protein can be chosen from different flavors from Strawberry Cream, Chocolate Smooth, Salted Caramel, or Rocky Road.
 The product is fast-absorbing, and the manufacturers recommend you take it thirty to sixty minutes before working out.
-You can add to water or milk (bear in mind that if you add to milk, you will push up the carb content), mix it up into a smoothie or create some recipes with it.
-Suggestions include protein bars or frozen yoghurt lollies.
+You can add it to water or milk (bear in mind that if you add it to milk, you will push up the carb content), mix it up into a smoothie, or create some recipes with it.
+Suggestions include protein bars or frozen yogurt lollies.

 It also contains more antioxidants, conjugated linoleic acid, trace minerals and vitamins.
 The added bonus is what it doesn’t include – such as the antibiotics and hormones that are commonly given to animals in a grain-fed environment.

 Transparent Labs Protein Series 100% Grass Fed Whey Protein Isolate is made from the milk of New Zealand cows, and it also uses a minimum of artificial flavorings and other ingredients.
 The sweetener used is the sugar replacement de jour – stevia.
 If you are keen on keeping your diet as natural as possible, then this whey protein powder is a fantastic choice.